Archer-Tatsu/VRTK/Assets/VRTK/Documentation/API.md

  * Returns
    * _none_

-The RegisterTeleporters method is used to find all objects that have a teleporter script and register the object on the `OnTeleported` event.
-This is used internally by the object for keeping Tracked objects positions updated after teleporting.
+The RegisterTeleporters method is used to find all GameObjects that have a teleporter script and register the Interactable Object on the `OnTeleported` event.

 #### UnregisterTeleporters/0